 John’s perspective is not the first century but is from the future Day of the Lord surveying events past and the future to come.
 The evidence above exposes the inadequacies of Preterism, Futurism and reevaluates the interpretations of Historicism concerning the events succeeding the Papacy.
 In pursuing the reevaluation of the events succeeding the Papacy the correct interpretation of the locusts is a large part of this website.
 The Revelation is replete with Hebrew idioms associated with eschatological events concerning tribulations upon God’s people by the reprobate, followed by their deliverance from the enemy and concluded by the termination of the enemy.
 The idioms concerning the extraordinary phenomenon related with the earth, sun, moon and stars are clearly associated to the eschatological Day of the Lord.
 The call for the mountains and the rocks to fall on men who hide them from the wrath of God is clearly associated with the Day of the Lord.
 The devastation of Babylon is clearly associated with the Day of the Lord.
 The sounding of trumpets is associated with the Day of the Lord.
 The conflagration of the earth is associated with the Day of the Lord.
 The destruction of sinners, the punishment of the nations, the restoration of Israel and the consummation of the God’s kingdom on earth are all associated with the Day of the Lord and most significantly the locusts of the fifth trumpet are associated with the Day of the Lord.
-The 7 trumpets and 7 bowls depict eschatological events concerning trials upon God’s people at the hand of their enemies followed by their deliverance from their enemies and then punishment upon their enemies at the return of Christ.
+The 7 trumpets and 7 bowls depict eschatological events concerning trials upon God’s people followed by their deliverance from their enemies and then punishment upon their enemies at the return of Christ.

 1 Leon Morris, The Book of Revelation-An Introduction and Commentary, Wm.
 B. Eerdmans Pub.
 Co., 1987, p.19